awslabs/aws-encryption-sdk-specification/changes/2020-07-17_cache-entry-identifier-formulas/change.md

 as the SHA-512 hash of the concatenation of the following byte strings, in the order listed:

-1. The SHA-512 hash of the caching CMM’s Partition ID
+1. The SHA-512 hash of a UTF-8 encoding of the caching CMM’s Partition ID
 2. One null byte (`0x00`)
 3. The SHA-512 hash of the serialized encryption context